jxtngx/lm-eval-lab/README.md

 - ChromaDB is preferred for simplicity as a local vectordb
 - Ragas is preferred for LM performance metrics
 - LangChain will be used for LMs as a judge
-- the default model quantization in the listed HF collection is GGUF 4KM